 ArcelorMittal’s iCARe® steels are a combination of standard and high performance electrical steel grades which have been specifically designed to meet the particular needs of electric and hybrid vehicle makers.
 Our iCARe® steels exhibit high permeability, low loss levels and have excellent yield strength.

 The large number of products in the iCARe® range provides technical solutions for automakers which achieve:

 There are three steel types included in ArcelorMittal’s iCARe® offering: Save, Torque and Speed.
 Each has been specifically designed for a typical electric automotive application.
 ArcelorMittal also offers advanced technical support to manufacturers, enabling them to realise the full potential of our iCARe® offer.

 A steel with very low losses, Save is ideal for the efficiency of the electrical machine.
 Its key role is to optimise the use of current coming from the battery.
 See our iCARe® Save datasheet to discover more about the range.

 Torque is a range of steels with high permeability which can achieve the highest levels of mechanical power output for a motor or current supply for a generator.
-Minimum polarisation at 5,000 A/m is above 1.65 T. See our iCARe® Torque datasheet to find more about the full offering.
+Guaranteed polarisation levels are higher than those from Save.
+See our iCARe® Torque datasheet to find more about the full offering.

 A group of specific high strength electrical steels for high speed rotors which maintain high levels of magnetic performance.
 These grades allow the machine to be more compact and have a higher power density.
 The grades come with guaranteed yield strengths, and guaranteed magnetic properties.
 The iCARe® Speed datasheet contains full details of the offering.